sitewhere/sitewhere-documentation/docs/deployment/README.md

 cluster in a replicated, highly-available fashion and lives beyond system restarts.
 The underlying data is only deleted if the PVCs/PVs are manually deleted.

-## Start SiteWhere
+## Install SiteWhere

-To start SiteWhere with the default configuration (including all microservices and the default infrastructure components) run:
+To install SiteWhere with the default configuration (including all microservices and the default infrastructure components) run:

 ```